relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/02 - Software Development and Design/main.md

 &nbsp;

-The * next to **master** shows that the branch you are currently in is still master, buy ou now have a new branch named **newfeature**.
+The * next to **master** shows that the branch you are currently in is still master, but you now have a new branch named **newfeature**.
 Git simply creates a pointer to the latest commit and uses that commit as the start of the new branch

 In order to move to the new branch and change your working directory, you have to use the **git checkout** command, which has the following syntax: